 Screen Recommended Action Select Installation Method The Basic Installation option is selected by default.
 Specify the directory path of the Oracle home.
 Ensure that the UNIX DBA group oinstall is selected.
 If you want to create a starter database, then specify a name and password for it.
 Then, click Next .
-Note : This screen consists of Basic Installation and Advanced Installation options.
-Select the Advanced Installation option if you intend to use custom installation.
-Specify Inventory Directory and Creden- tials This screen is displayed only during the first instal- lation of Oracle products on a system.
+Specify Inventory Directory and Credentials This screen is displayed only during the first installation of Oracle products on a system.
 Specify the full path of the Oracle Inventory directory.
 Ensure that the operating system group selected is oinstall.
 Then, click Next .

-Screen Recommended Action Product-Specific Prerequisite Checks Verify that all of the prerequisite checks succeed, then click Next .
-Oracle Universal Installer checks the system to verify that it is configured correctly to run Oracle software.
+Product-Specific Verify that all of the prerequisite checks succeed, then click Next.
+Prerequisite Checks Oracle Universal Installer checks the system to verify that it is configured correctly to run Oracle software.
 If you have completed all of the preinstallation steps in this guide, all of the checks should pass.
 If a check fails, then review the cause of the failure listed for that check on the screen.
 If possible, rectify the problem and rerun the check.
 Alternatively, if you are satisfied that your system meets the requirements, then you can select the check box for the failed check to manually verify the requirement.
 Summary Review the information displayed on this screen, and then click Install .
 Install This screen displays status information while the product is being installed.
-Configuration Assis- tants This screen displays status information for the config- uration assistants that configure the software and create a database.
+Configuration Assistants This screen displays status information for the configuration assistants that configure the software and create a database.
 When the message is displayed at the end of this process, click OK to continue.
 Execute Configuration Scripts When prompted, read the instructions and then run the scripts mentioned on this screen.
 Click OK to continue.

-Screen Recommended Action End of Installation The configuration assistants configure several Web-based applications, including Oracle Enterprise Manager Database Control.
+End of Installation The configuration assistants configure several Web-based applications, including Oracle Enterprise Manager Database Control.
 This screen displays the URLs configured for these applications.
 Make a note of the URLs used.
 The port numbers used in these URLs are also recorded in the following file: oracle_home/install/portlist.ini To exit from Oracle Universal Installer, click Exit and then click Yes .